Brookville Equipment: 2016

 In March, the Oklahoma City Streetcar ordered five streetcars, with an option for a sixth, at a cost of $24.9 million.

 2017

-In June, Valley Metro Rail ordered six off-wire capable Liberty Streetcars for the Tempe Streetcar, at a cost of $33 million.
+In June, Valley Metro ordered six off-wire capable Liberty Streetcars for the Tempe Streetcar, at a cost of $33 million.
 El Paso commissioned the restoration of six PCCs for use on the El Paso Streetcar lines.